Chronic Anemia Medication

 Ferrous sulfate is the mainstay treatment for treating patients with iron deficiency anemia.
 It should be continued for about 2 months after correction of the anemia and its etiologic cause in order to replenish body stores of iron.
 Ferrous sulfate is the most common and cheapest form of iron used.
 Tablets contain 50-60 mg of iron salt.
 Other ferrous salts are used and may cause less intestinal discomfort because they contain a smaller dose of iron (25-50 mg).
 Oral solutions of ferrous iron salts are available for use in pediatric populations.

-Carbonyl iron (Feosol, Iron Chews, Icar)
+Carbonyl iron (Feosol, Iron Chews, Ircon)

 Carbonyl iron is used as a substitute for ferrous sulfate.
 It has a slower release of iron and is more expensive than ferrous sulfate.
 The slower release affords the agent greater safety if ingested by children.
 On a milligram-for-milligram basis, it is 70% as efficacious as ferrous sulfate.
 Claims are made that there is less gastrointestinal (GI) toxicity, prompting use when ferrous salts are producing intestinal symptoms and in patients with peptic ulcers and gastritis.
-Tablets are available containing 45 mg and 60 mg of iron.

-Iron dextran (INFeD, Dexferrum)
+Iron dextran (Infed)

 Dextran-iron replenishes depleted iron stores in the bone marrow, where it is incorporated into hemoglobin.
 Parenteral use of iron-carbohydrate complexes has caused anaphylactic reactions, and its use should be restricted to patients with an established diagnosis of iron deficiency anemia whose anemia is not corrected with oral therapy.